 Children in grades 1-6 who arrive at 8:25am or later must check-in at the office and get an attendance pass before going to class.
 Parents of children in nursery and kindergarten must park their vehicle and walk their child to the office to check in.
-A staff member will then walk the child to class.
+After signing in, parents may walk their child to class or a Miguon staff member can walk them to class.